 Psychological Services Bureau (PSB) EXAM or ACT:

-- All PN Applicants are required to take the PSB EXAM.
+- All PN Applicants are required to take the PSB or ACT EXAM.
 The score report must be submitted with your application.
-See Step 4 for guidelines, study guides, test dates, how to pay and register for the PSB test.
+See Step 4 for guidelines, study guides, test dates, how to pay and register for the PSB or ACT test.

 NOTE: Currently enrolled LCC students skip to step 2.
 If you are not currently attending LCC and are applying to a second Health Sciences program and have already completed step 1, skip to step 2.

 Applications are accepted from qualified applicants each year beginning in September.

 Step 1 must be completed before submitting the Intent to Apply form.
 Any course prerequisites must be completed before submitting the Intent to Apply form.
 A confirmation email will be sent indicating your Intent to Apply form was received.
 If you do not receive an email within 2 business days, contact the Health Sciences Admissions Specialist: email@example.com.

 The Health Sciences Advisor will review your transcripts and a second email will be sent indicating requirements have been met for biology and math.
 A Health Sciences Application Packet will be sent as an attachment in the email, as well.
 If you have not provided proof of the math and/or biology requirements, an email will be sent requesting you contact the Health Sciences Admissions Advisor to provide missing information: firstname.lastname@example.org.
 If you have not taken the ACT or PSB exam, complete Step 4 now.